Providing Free Bank Accounts in Chile, Malawi, and Uganda

 In Uganda, researchers partnered with a savings and credit cooperative in the Bukomansimbi and Kalungu districts.
 The cooperative offered basic savings accounts with opening fees of about US$15 and monthly maintenance fees of about US$0.20.
 During the evaluation, the bank doubled monthly maintenance fees to US$0.40.
 These fees were relatively large, equivalent to around 1 percent of total spending for the average household in this study.

-In Chile, researchers partnered with a bank in the Temuco region, one of poorest in the country.
+In Chile, researchers partnered with a bank in the Temuco region, one of the most low-income in the country.
 The bank offered no-fee accounts, but individuals must visit a bank branch to fill out paperwork to open an account.

 Because this evaluation was designed to expand access to bank accounts as they were currently offered by lowering opening costs, it does not speak to the quality of banking options (e.g. long transaction queues, limited operated hours, limited branch locations, low trust).